Bibijana Čujec

-Bibijana Čujec - Dobovišek is a Slovene physicist, (born 25 December 1926, Ljubljana), who obtained her degree in 1950 at the Faculty of Natural Sciences and Mathematics in Ljubljana and in 1959 her PhD in physics at the Faculty of Natural Sciences of University of Ljubljana.
+Bibijana Čujec (née Dobovišek; 25 December 1926 – 8 September 2022) was a Slovene physicist.
+She obtained her degree in 1950 at the Faculty of Natural Sciences and Mathematics in Ljubljana, and in 1959 her PhD in physics at the Faculty of Natural Sciences of University of Ljubljana.
 From 1954 to 1961 she worked at the Jožef Stefan Institute, specialized later in Pittsburgh, United States, and in 1963 moved to Canada.